Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/office-365-security/use-dkim-to-validate-outbound-email.md

 Où :

 - Pour Microsoft 365, les sélecteurs seront toujours « selector1 » ou « selector2 ».
-- _customDomainIdentifier_ est identique au _customDomainIdentifier_ dans l’enregistrement MX personnalisé de votre domaine personnalisé qui apparaît avant mail.protection.outlook.com.
-Par exemple, dans l’enregistrement MX suivant pour le contoso.com de domaine, le _customDomainIdentifier_ est contoso-com :
+- _customDomainIdentifier_ is the same as the _customDomainIdentifier_ in the customized MX record for your custom domain that appears before mail.protection.outlook.com.
+For example, in the following MX record for the domain contoso.com, the _customDomainIdentifier_ is contoso-com:

   > contoso.com.
 3600  IN  MX   5 contoso-com.mail.protection.outlook.com

-- _initialDomain_ est le domaine que vous avez utilisé lorsque vous vous êtes inscrit à Microsoft 365.
-Les domaines initiaux se terminent toujours par onmicrosoft.com.
-Pour plus d'informations sur la façon de déterminer votre domaine initial, consultez [FAQ sur les domaines](../../admin/setup/domains-faq.yml#why-do-i-have-an--onmicrosoft-com--domain).
+- _initialDomain_ is the domain that you used when you signed up for Microsoft 365.
+Initial domains always end in onmicrosoft.com.
+For information about determining your initial domain, see [Domains FAQ](../../admin/setup/domains-faq.yml#why-do-i-have-an--onmicrosoft-com--domain).

 Par exemple, si vous avez un domaine initial cohovineyardandwinery.onmicrosoft.com, ainsi que deux domaines personnalisés cohovineyard.com et cohowinery.com, vous devez configurer deux enregistrements CNAME pour chaque domaine supplémentaire, soit un total de quatre enregistrements CNAME.